Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/README.md

   these areas has the potential to boost sales revenues and profitability.

 ## Tools and Skills Used
-- Power BI Desktop (to create executive report).
+- Power BI Desktop: To create executive report.
-- Power BI Service (to deploy and maintain Power BI assets).
+- Power BI Service: To deploy and maintain Power BI assets.
-- Power Query (for ETL purpose, to make sure the analysis is based on cleaned and reliable data, free from any errors or missing values).
+- Power Query: To clean and transform the data, to make sure the analysis is based on cleaned and reliable data, free from any errors or missing values.
-- DAX (for creating measures, calculated tables and calculated columns).
+- DAX: To create measures, calculated tables and calculated columns.
-- Data Modelling (creating relationships between tables, column formatting, managing folders and hierarchy).
+- Data Modelling: To create relationships between tables, column formatting, managing folders and hierarchy.
-- Effective Visualization for Better Storytelling.
+- Effective Visualization: For better storytelling.